You did not actually prepare any sonic energy spells

 - Somewhat noteworthy are advanced magic crystals which allow an alchemist to use some of the most devastating magic from crystals prepared in advance.

-- Present in the SaGa series along with Breakable Weapons, where it is implemented as pretty much a magical analog of said trope.
+- Present in the SaGa series along with Breakable Weapons, where this trope is implemented as essentially a magical analog of that one.
 Each spell/ability or spellbook takes up a slot in the character's inventory and has a fixed number of "charges"; spellbooks will "break" when used up, though innate abilities like mutant spells or monster skills will recharge by staying at an inn.

 - Mana Khemia: Alchemists of Al-Revis uses a variant of this.
 Common Skills (spells for damage, healing, Standard Status Effects, etc.) use the same Mana Meter as the inherent skills unique to each character, but can only be accessed by synthesizing a piece of equipment with that skill attached.
 The skill can then be used by any character equipped with that item, for as long as they have it equipped.